 - Read only the exam-relevant articles and avoid your hobbies.

 - Focus on your goal rather than your interest while reading the newspaper.

 - Make notes which should be crisp and relevant.

-- It is a must to know the positive and negative sides of an issue in editorial sections.
+- It is a must to know an issue’s positive and negative sides in editorial sections.

-- Try to classify the news you learned under categories like geography, polity, economics, environment, ecology, science and technology, and more, which helps you to make notes and also ease your preparation.
+- Try to classify the news you learned under categories like geography, polity, economics, environment, ecology, science and technology, which helps you make notes and ease your preparation.

 - Avoid reading the newspaper in traveling, but you can read the notes made use of the publication.